Are there cancer-prevention habits that can save your life?

 9. Engage in regular exercise—research shows that exercise is directly connected with prevention of breast, prostate, and colon cancers.

-Now it’s your turn: Which of these lifestyle habits do you incorporate in your life?
+Now it’s your turn: Which of these 10 cancer prevention habits do you incorporate in your life?

 You May Also Be Interested In: